marcelosousa/marcelosousa/README.md

 ### Hi!
 I'm Marcelo from Reviewpad 👋

-I am working on [Reviewpad](https://reviewpad.com), a code review product that helps developers easily understand and review code written by others.
+I am working on [Reviewpad](https://reviewpad.com), a tool to automate workflows in pull requests.

 I am very fortunate to be part of an awesome team of:
 :four_leaf_clover:&nbsp;&nbsp;Fellow developers who believe [Reviewpad](https://reviewpad.com) can improve the life of other developers